 Requirements

-A data set that contains the outcome variable (the variable that you want to predict) and some variables that you want to use as predictors.
+- An outcome variable (the variable that you want to predict)

 Method